 - One Bullet Left: François has only five bullets for his carbine when he and Séverine decide to flee to Switzerland.
 That's not enough against the German Gebirgsjäger squad going after them.
 After shooting four Germans dead, he has only one bullet left.

 - La Résistance: Sometimes, resistants come at Bernard to be smuggled in Switzerland.
+Bernard's own actions are motivated by his hatred of Nazi ideology, as he points out.

 - Revealing Cover-Up: The two homosexual German soldiers who want to escape to Switzerland don't speak a single word in French, so they try passing as mutes.
 Unfortunately, this draws the attention of Milice men, which prompts one of the two to pull a Bavarian Fire Drill with a loud German officer impression.
 The Milice men leave them alone, not wanting trouble with German authorities, but this causes Anthonioz's network to suspect them.
 Séverine rightfully guesses that the Gestapo would never send agents who don't speak French to infiltrate them.